collinalexbell/algorithms/readme.md

 The repo is broken into 2 sections, implementations and exercises.

 ## Caveats
-All algorithms and exercises are written in C. There is no psuedo-code here.
+- All algorithms and exercises are written in C. There is no psuedo-code here.
+- The makefile generates `.exe` files because they are easier to track in `.gitignore`.

 ## How to run
 ```bash